-- [39] The Board concludes that a detailed Highest and Best Use analysis for a subject property is not a prerequisite for the City to use a Sales (land only) Approach to calculate an assessment.
+- The Board concludes that a detailed Highest and Best Use analysis for a subject [39] property is not a prerequisite before the City uses a Sales (land only) Approach to an assessment.
 Equity is not based on the approach or methodology used to prepare an assessment.
-Equity refers to whether the assessed value is fair and reflects market value for all the properties in a particular property class. - [40] The Board concludes that it does not have confidence in the Income Approach calculation, as presented by the Complainant.
-Specifically, the capitalization rate analysis did not establish that the other factors used in that analysis are appropriate and typical for the nine sales analyzed by the Complainant.
-The Board dismissed the Income Approach in determining the 2013 Assessment. - [41] The sales evidence presented supports the subject 2013 Assessment.
-The Board confirms the 2013 Assessment of \$1,590,000
+Equity refers to whether the assessed value is fair and reflects market value for all the properties in a particular property class in that municipality. - The Board concludes that it does not have confidence in the Income Approach [40] calculation, as presented by the Complainant.
+Specifically, the capitalization rate analysis did not establish that the other factors used in that analysis are appropriate and typical for the nine sales used.
+The Board therefore dismissed the Income Approach in determining the 2013 Assessment. - [41] The sales evidence presented supports the subject 2013 Assessment.
+The Board confirms the 2013 Assessment of \$1,520,000

-DATED AT THE CITY OF CALGARY THIS 38 DAY OF AVGUST 2013.
+DATED AT THE CITY OF CALGARY THIS 28 DAY OF

-Ivan Weleschuk Presiding Officer
+Presiding Officer